8 May 2018

 It’s surprising how quickly you can be overwhelmed by naïve service implementations.
 It only takes a few services to be in place before problems associated with monitoring and debugging a distributed environment can become unmanageable.

 You should use the first few service implementations to validate your infrastructure.
 This is an opportunity to check that you are equipped to deliver services at pace, monitor them in production and deal with problems efficiently.
 It’s also a chance to negotiate any learning curves and get engineers used to any new ideas or technologies.

-With this in mind you should avoid jumping in to the knottiest and most difficult logic to begin with.
+With this in mind you should avoid jumping in to the most difficult logic to begin with.
 The first few services should be the easiest.
 They will be small, their coupling to the rest of the system should be minimal and they may not even store any data.
 It doesn’t matter if they are scarcely used features, as the point is to establish a beachhead and get people used to delivering services.

 Managing dependencies with the monolith